mvilledieu/shadertoy-react/README.md

             />
 		</Container>;

-## What's next
+## What's next ordered by priority

+* Add support for custom uniforms.
+* Add support for Data texture.
+* Add support for WebGL2 and GLSL 3.0.
 * Add support to multi passes as Shadertoy is doing.
 * Add support for Cube texture.
-* Add the rest of Shadertoy built in uniforms.
-* Add support for WebGL2 and GLSL 3.0.
-* Add uniform for phone device orientation / gyroscope based effects.
+* Add built in uniform for phone device orientation / gyroscope based effects.
-* Add support for custom uniforms.
 * Add support for keyboard uniforms / inputs.
 * Add support for iChannelTime.
 * ~~Add props for optionnal mouse lerping.~~